 His brief League appearance as a substitute against Morecambe in the 2014-15 season turned out not to be a one-off.
 In November 2015, following a groin strain for Luke McCormick that ended his own run of 74 starts, Bittner finally made the team sheet for the away win at York, to some national media interest.
 Several articles ran about the life of a journeyman second/third choice 'keeper and reported his wait of 4,991 days (13 years, 7 months & 29 days, otherwise translated as 86 bench placings and 713 weeks) as a career understudy before finally getting a Football League start.

 Bittner's time at Home Park came to an end in the summer of 2016 when the 34-year-old joined Newport County in a familiar role: as reserve 'keeper and goalkeeping coach.
+He went on to make his Newport debut in October 2016, ironically, against Argyle after County's keeper was sent-off.
+In June 2017 he signed a one-year contract extension but was then released at the end of the 2017-18 season.
+In July 2018 he joined Reading as their under-23 goalkeeping coach.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.